- Free Legal Advice In Houston: Low Income Lawyers To Help You With Legal Issues

 Texas Department of Housing and Community Affairs

-Specific programs offered through Texas Department of Housing and Community Affairs are:
+Specific programs offered through the Texas Department of Housing and Community Affairs are:

 - Foreclosure Prevention – This Texas foreclosure assistance program helps you to understand your options and work with your mortgage company on a solution to keeping your home.
 You can call them at 888.995.4673 for more information.